focus-editor/focus/LOG.md

 - Investigate a crash when font size is too large - copy glyph to buffer segfaults

 # DONE
++ Ctrl+C without a selection removes the selection
 + Progress bar when scanning workspace
     + Draw a simple progress bar
     + Have an atomic counter